 Again, there is almost an even split between horizontal (51 %) and vertical (49%) facades.
 The overwhelming building height is two stories or more (94%) and 85% of the structures have some type of front porch.

 Of the dwellings in Federal Hill, 54% are constructed of wood reflecting the large number of frame vernacular residences, and 25% are made of brick, many of which are located on Federal Street.

-There is a mixture of complex (39%). hipped (29%) and gable (19%) roofs reflecting the variety of styles in the district.
-46% of Federal FEE structures have metal roofs and 42% percent use slate shingles.
+There is a mixture of complexes (39%). hipped (29%) and gable (19%) roofs reflect the variety of styles in the district.
+46% of Federal FEE structures have metal roofs and 42%% use slate shingles.
 There is no concentration of either material in any sub-district.